Research Overview

 Tarrytown - Learning in Immersive Virtual Environments

-This interdisciplinary project spans Computer Science, Communications and the Digital Arts working with PIs Edward Downs and Betsy Hunt. working with students from CS, Communication and the Arts to develop an interactive, virtual environment in which to investigate aspects of learning.
+This interdisciplinary project spans Computer Science, Communications and the Digital Arts working with PIs Edward Downs and Betsy Hunt.
+Working with the PIs, students from CS, Communication and the Arts have developed an interactive, virtual environment in which to investigate aspects of learning.
+The immersive environment visuals and story is based on Tarrytown and the Old Dutch Church of Sleepy Hollow Cemetery https://sleepyhollowcemetery.org/.
 The goal of this project is to create stimulus material that can be used to experimentally test learning in VR, as well as to create an interactive VR experience for students and members of the community to enjoy.
 The multidisciplinary nature of this project showcases how art, social science, computer science, and digital production can work synergistically to advance what we know about learning in VREs.
-This initial investment puts out concentric rings that will be of direct benefit for faculty, students and community members for years to come.
-We will judge this portion of the project lifecycle to be successful with the completion of a professionally produced, fully-functioning immersive VR software build.

 GEnUSiS - Urban Environmental Simulation